barryvdh/laravel-httpcache/readme.md

     $ php artisan vendor:publish --provider="Barryvdh\HttpCache\ServiceProvider"

-### Direct approach, withou ServiceProvider
+### Direct approach, without ServiceProvider
 > Note: This is still in beta, test with caution.
-It should be faster, but less flexibel because it starts earlier.
+It should be faster, but less flexible because it starts earlier.

 You can also wrap the Kernel in the HttpCache, in your public/index.php.
 Replace the 'Run The Application' part like this: